Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Applications for Artificial Planetary Evolution

-While the giant planet instability model has reproduced a vast amount of currently observed structure within the giant planets and Trans-Neptunian Objects, the evolution in between an instability and the current TNO configuration remains unknown.
-This includes the possibility that Uranus and Neptune were launched onto orbits with eccentricities as high as 0.4 and damped at various magnitudes and rates depending on the volume density of the planetesimal disk.
-With this in mind, we run a last suite of simulations similar to those described in Figure \ref{fig:uranusdampmore} with Uranus' eccentricity initialized at values higher than Neptune's.
+While the giant planet instability model has reproduced many important features of the currently observed structure within the giant planets and TNOs, the evolution in between an instability and the current TNO configuration remains unknown.
+This includes the possibility that Uranus and Neptune were launched onto orbits with eccentricities as high as 0.4 and damped at various magnitudes and rates depending on the mass density of the planetesimal disk.
+With this in mind, we run a last suite of simulations similar to those described in Figure \ref{fig:uranusdampmore} and \ref{fig:highUN_edamp} but with Uranus' eccentricity initialized at values higher than Neptune's.
 One such example is shown in Figure \ref{fig:uranus0.1e}.
 In this simulation, Uranus' and Neptune's eccentricity are initialized at 0.1 and 0.065, respectively, representing a scenario just before a damping phase.
-Both planets are artificially damped with the same eccentricity-damping timescale, motivated by instability simulations that show the number density near Uranus and Neptune is comparable after a few million years post-instability (not shown).
-We find that Neptune's effect on Uranus is significant enough to damp Uranus' eccentricity by a larger amount than what we prescribed (top middle panel).
-The secular coupling between Uranus and Neptune at this late stage of evolution is important to understand in order to constrain how dynamical friction sets the final eccentricities of the ice giants.
+Both planets are artificially damped with the same eccentricity-damping timescale {of 5 Myr, but Neptune is forced to damp to 0.023 and Uranus to 0.04.
+Prescribing the same damping timescale is motivated by a few of our tests,} instability simulations that show that the planetesimal number density near Uranus and Neptune is comparable after a few million years post-instability (not shown).
+In this simulation, Neptune's effect on Uranus is significant enough to damp Uranus' eccentricity {to a midpoint below 0.02, which is lower than we prescribed} (top right panel). {We saw three outcomes in the 40 simulations instances we ran: 7 simulations behaved similarly to Figure \ref{fig:uranus0.1e}, 3 simulations showed signs of planet interactions and Uranus' eccentricity ended up near the final eccentricity we prescribed, and the remaining simulations showed chaotic planet evolution.
+Both of the simulations shown in Figure \ref{fig:highUN_edamp} and \ref{fig:uranus0.1e} show a quick, jumping feature in the semi-major axis and eccentricity at early times, which can be attributed to Uranus and Neptune crossing a mean motion resonance.}